-Here’s What The Brady Bunch Kids Are Up to Now
+Here's What The Brady Bunch Kids Are Up to Now

 ABC Photo Archives/ABC via Getty Images, John Sciulli/WireImage

 The actress played the family's live-in housekeeper.
 Davis also reprised her role in Brady Bunch spinoffs and made a cameo as a trucker in the 1995 reboot film The Brady Bunch Movie.
 In the '90s, she performed in the Broadway musical Crazy for You.
-Davis died at age 88 in 2014 after suffering a ball in her home.
+Davis died at age 88 in 2014 after suffering a fall in her home.

 Article continues below